Murder of Wendy Wolin: Cold case investigation

 In 1995, a 60-year-old Elizabeth woman, who was not a witness to Wendy's murder, contacted the Elizabeth Police Department to submit a lead which would ultimately result in a renewed investigation into the crime pertaining to a new suspect.
 The woman had seen a man at a wake in Elizabeth whom, she stated, had molested her as a child.
 Upon seeing this man, memories of the abuse she had suppressed resurfaced, and she realized he closely resembled the contemporary composite drawing of Wendy's murderer.

 The tip led investigators to an unmarried Union County resident in his mid-70s who was originally from Elizabeth and had lived ten miles from Irvington Avenue in 1966.
 This individual—who had an extensive history of mental illness—had not previously been interviewed in relation to Wendy's murder, and an investigation into his movements on the day of the crime revealed he had not reported for work, but had informed his employers he was ill and unable to attend work.
 He willingly submitted to questioning, and freely admitted that in the mid-1960s he owned and frequently wore a gray fedora and dark green coat.
-The suspect was interrogated intensely and, having secured the services of a lawyer, submitted to two polygraph test, both of which he passed.
+The suspect was interrogated intensely and, having secured the services of a lawyer, submitted to two polygraph tests, both of which he passed.

 From relatives of this individual, investigators were able to procure a photograph of the suspect that had been taken in 1966; this image was placed in a photographic lineup which investigators displayed to five eyewitnesses to Wendy's murder.
 Three of these witnesses were absolutely sure that the image depicted the same man, although the other two were uncertain.
 Nonetheless, this individual continued to maintain his innocence, and without a confession, there was little police could do to keep the man in custody, as the remainder of their evidence against him largely consisted of witness testimony pertaining to an event which had taken place three decades earlier and circumstantial evidence as opposed to actual physical evidence.
 (Note: DNA testing of Wendy's clothing conducted in the 2010s failed to yield a profile of her assailant.)
 As such, this individual was released without charge.
 He died of natural causes in 1998 at the age of 76, with no formal charges ever brought against him.